A Guide to Brackets for Awnings

 Height vs Pitch Reference

-The table below shows the required mounting height for various awning projections at different pitch angles, based on a 2-metre walk under height:
+The table below shows the required mounting height for various awning projections at different pitch angles, based on a 2 metre walk under height required at the front when fully extended:

 Projection